Daniel Morgan

 There are countless ways to block ads today, depending on where in the connection process you choose to intervene.
 This guide begins with a straightforward 5-minute ad-blocking solution, and follows with some more advanced techniques for the self-hosters.
 I'm prioritizing solutions from the sea of options that are open source, easy to set up, low impact, and privacy-protecting.

+For a quick solution, jump down to the setup portion of this post.
+Or, keep reading for an overview of ad-blocking techniques and how I have my own setup configured.
 I've been dodging advertisements on the web since I realized I could.
 If given a choice, I'd prefer to watch TV without commercials, just as I prefer to explore the web without sales, deals, and feeling like everyone sees me as a conversion.
 I know there's been great effort put into the notion of acceptable ads -- but these are not yet acceptable solutions to me.
-The website admins who responsibly curate and reign in which ads are allowed on their sites are few and far between.
-An internet where ads aren't awful (surveilling, blinky, bandwidth-intensive and distracting) is still a place where sales pitches hide within content.
+Website admins who responsibly curate and reign in which ads are allowed on their sites are few and far between.
+An internet where ads aren't awful (surveilling, bandwidth-intensive and distracting) is still a place where sales pitches hide within content.
+Everyone has different reasons to block ads, but mine are:

 Blocking Ads is not just about removing annoyances